yhagio/tutorialedge.net/content/courses/ogimg-dev/_index.md

 twitter: https://twitter.com/Elliot_F
 ---

-## Course Outline

-In this course, we are going to be taking a look at how you can build a fully functioning SaaS product from the ground up using React.js for the frontend and Node.js for the backend.
+In this series, we are going to be building a full SaaS Web Application using React.js and Node.js!
+This will cover everything from setting up the project through to building the individual components and then through to deployment through automation.

+The SaaS product will allow developers to programmatically generate OpenGraph images for their social media posts.

-## Topics
+## Topics Covered:

-Through these videos, we'll be covering a range of different topics such as:

-* Building a frontend SPA using React.js and deploying it to Netlify
+* Styling our App with Tailwind CSS
+* Using Hooks within our React.js App
+* Integration with Auth0
+* Integration with Stripe for payments
+* Generating Images with Node.js
-* Building a REST API in Express.js on top of Node.js
+* Building a REST API with Node.js
-* Integration with the payment platform Stripe
-* Account Management with Auth0
+* Securing Endpoints with JWTs